Pedro Irala

 Pedro Richard Irala (born 14 April 1979) is a former Paraguayan footballer.
-He previously played for Olympiakos Volou and AS Rodos in the Greek Beta Ethniki.
+He previously played for Olympiacos Volos and Rodos in the Greek Beta Ethniki.

 Club career

-Irala previously played for several Paraguayan teams like Sport Colombia, Guaraní and Cerro Porteño, and for Uruguayan side Danubio F.C.
-In 2008, he was transferred to Greece to play for Olympiakos Volou.
-In 2010, Ilioupoli F.C. showed interest in buying the player.
+Irala previously played for several Paraguayan teams like Sport Colombia, Guaraní and Cerro Porteño, and for Uruguayan side Danubio In 2008, he was transferred to Greece to play for Olympiacos Volos.
+In 2010, Ilioupoli showed interest in buying the player.